 We have to learn more from the experience of others

-I think many people believe whether things are saved or not is the result of the test of time, and that things worth saving are saved anyway, but it seems most of them are just arbitrarily selected and happen to be preserved by some enthusiasts.
+I think many people believe whether things are saved or not is the result of the test of time, and also that things worth saving are saved anyway.
+In fact, it seems most of them are just arbitrarily selected and happen to be preserved by some enthusiasts.
 As the curator said, things brought in the museum are only a part of many things equally valuable.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.